analogdevicesinc/msdk/Examples/MAX32665/OTP_Dump/README.md

 -   Connect a debugger to JH2.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

+### MAX32666FTHR2
+-   Connect a USB cable between the PC and the J10 connector.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output

 ```